 Wipe out wok and heat remaining 2 tablespoons oil over high heat until smoking.
 Add bell peppers and celery and cook, stirring and tossing occasionally, until brightly colored and browned in spots, about 1 minute.
 Add peanuts and toss to combine.

 Push vegetables up side of wok to clear a space in the center.
-Add garlic, ginger, scallions, and dried chilies and cook, stirring, until fragrant, about 30 seconds.
+Add garlic, ginger, scallions, and dried chiles and cook, stirring, until fragrant, about 30 seconds.
 Return chicken to wok and toss to combine.
 Stir sauce and add to wok.
 Cook, tossing, until sauce thickens and coats ingredients and chicken is cooked through, about 1 minute longer.
 Serve immediately.

 If you can't find boneless skinless chicken thighs, you can debone them yourself using this guide.
 Shaoxing wine can be found in most Asian markets.
 If unavailable, dry sherry can be used in its place.
-If you can't find whole dried chilies, substitute with 1/4 teaspoon crushed red pepper flakes.
+If you can't find whole dried chiles, substitute with 1/4 teaspoon crushed red pepper flakes.